White House may assert executive privilege to block Bolton testimony, Republicans say

 Bolton, who declined to testify or provide documents in the House impeachment inquiry, said this month that he is "prepared to testify" before the Senate if subpoenaed.
 Other witnesses have testified that Bolton was upset by the president's dealings with Ukraine.

-Democrats have called for witnesses including Bolton to testify, and Sen. Mitt.
-R-Utah, has said he'd "love to hear" what Bolton has to say.
+Democrats have called for witnesses, including Bolton, to testify, and Sen. Mitt Romney, R-Utah, has said he'd "love to hear" what Bolton has to say.

+Senate Minority Leader Chuck Schumer, D-N.Y., expressed confidence that Democrats would win if the question is kicked to the courts.

+"If the White House tries to exert executive privilege on an order that passes by definition in a bipartisan way and is signed by the Chief Justice of the Supreme Court on a subpoena, I think that the courts would look very favorably on that," Schumer said Tuesday.